 Emily Moseley helps healthcare companies stay on the right side of laws and regulations related to Medicare Advantage, Medicare Part D and Medicaid Managed Care.
 Working closely with health plans, Emily helps her clients navigate the legal and regulatory risks while meeting their business objectives.
-An experienced litigator and certified mediator, Emily is well-prepared to support clients should a conflict arise.
+Also an experienced litigator, Emily is well-prepared to support clients should a conflict arise.

 An ounce of prevention is worth a pound of cure.

 Emily helps health plans promote regulatory and legal compliance while keeping their operations and vendor relationships effective.
 She helps make sure that everyone on the team understands how to put those contracts into place and keep operations above board.

 To lay a strong foundation, Emily undertakes the contracting, negotiation, and regulatory work required to start and to successfully sponsor new health plans.
 Assisting in negotiations between health plans and their key subcontractors, Emily prepares contracts that meet her clients’ business needs and regulatory mandate.
 Emily also builds and implements comprehensive compliance programs and policies for her clients, and trains health plan boards of directors, senior executives, and compliance and legal teams.

 Steering clients clear of legal pitfalls, Emily provides legal and guidance regarding HIPAA privacy and security requirements, healthcare anti-fraud laws such as the False Claims Act and Anti-Kickback Statute, and other laws affecting health plans, such as the Telephone Consumer Protection Act.
 When the need arises, Emily undertakes investigations on behalf of health plans.
 She audits compliance programs and also assists health plans preparing for and during CMS program audits.